We've all experienced the hazards of winter: snowstorms, power outages, bad roads, and sidewalks covered in a sheet of ice.

 Liquid ice melt can be applied with a hand sprayer or, in commercial settings, a tanker truck.

 For a second example, some deicers are exothermic and some are endothermic:

-There are also different types of chemicals used in ice melt that vary in price and performance in different situations.
+There are also different types of chemicals used in ice melt that vary both in price and performance in different situations.
 We will look at these different types of chemicals and how they compare later in this article.

 4 Things to think about